-Drying time and curing time are two entirely different terms.
-In warm or hot weather, Energy Seal and Woodsman may begin to skin over in as little as ten minutes while a complete cure may take a couple of weeks.
-Cooler temperatures will slow both the drying time and curing process.
+Drying time and curing time are two different terms.
+In warm or hot weather, Energy Seal and Woodsman may begin to skin over in as little as ten minutes, the drying time.
+Complete curing may take a couple of weeks to a few months.
+Cooler temperatures and high humidity will slow both the drying and curing times.